 How common is Prostate cancer?

 The incidence is highest in Blacks worldwide.
-It has been shown that African-American men have the highest incidence of prostate cancer worldwide and are more likely to develop the disease earlier in life and have the advanced stages when discovered compared to other racial and ethnic groups.
+It has been shown that African-American men have the highest incidence worldwide and are more likely to develop the disease earlier in life and have the advanced stages when discovered compared to other racial and ethnic groups.

 - Advanced age